dotnet/docs/docs/ai/how-to/app-service-entra-auth.md

 ---

-# Authenticate and Authorize App Service to Azure OpenAI using Microsoft Entra and the Semantic Kernel SDK
+# Authenticate and authorize App Service to Azure OpenAI using Microsoft Entra and the Semantic Kernel SDK

 This article demonstrates how to use Microsoft Entra managed identities to authenticate and authorize an App Service application to an Azure OpenAI resource.

-Using a managed identity from Microsoft Entra allows your App Service application to easily access a protected Azure OpenAI resources without having to manually provision or rotate any secrets.
+By using a managed identity from Microsoft Entra, your App Service application can easily access protected Azure OpenAI resources without having to manually provision or rotate any secrets.

 The [Semantic Kernel SDK](/semantic-kernel/overview) enables you to easily implement Microsoft Entra authentication in your .NET application.